Knight1/VanMooof-Module/README.md

 50 41 43 4B BC 16 09 00 40 01 00 00 4F 41 44 20 (PACK¼	�@��OAD)
 ```

-rom.rom

 The OAD PACK is like, strings were in 108A5C
 bleware.bin (It differs for the FMI Versions.
 Old Bikes do support FMI, it is just not in the Firmware.
 Just test it out.)
 mainware.bin
 motorware.bin
 shifterware.bin
 batteryware.bin

 ```console
 0x0002000 ?